Janik0110/advanced-software-engineering/DOCS.md

 The UI for the Electric Charging Stations project was designed to enhance user interaction, focusing on features like searching for charging stations by postal code and adding ratings to stations.

 **Search Functionality**: Users can search for nearby charging stations by entering a postal code.
 The system returns a list of stations, displaying their name and location.

-Add a Rating: Users can rate charging stations on a scale of 1 to 5, encouraging user feedback and improving service quality.
+**Add a Rating**: Users can rate charging stations on a scale of 1 to 5, encouraging user feedback and improving service quality.
 ![use_case_diagram.png](img/1.jpeg)

 ![use_case_diagram.png](img/2.jpeg)

 **Observed Error**: An AttributeError occurred in the backend due to the missing add_rating method.
 This was resolved by implementing the necessary backend logic.

 # Technical Improvements: